AICoE/mlperf-inference-tekton-pipeline/README.md

 backend is one of [tf|onnxruntime|pytorch|tflite] model is one of [resnet50|mobilenet|ssd-mobilenet|ssd-resnet34] device is one of [cpu|gpu]

-For example:

-"./run_local.sh", "tf", "resnet50", "gpu"
 ```

-The `dataset` task downloads the necessary datasets for all benchmark models mentioned in `classification_and_detection`.
+The `inf-dataset` task downloads the necessary datasets for all benchmark models mentioned in `classification_and_detection`.